 Having a highly expressive face is both a blessing and a curse.
 On one hand, I wear my emotions on my sleeve and have a sarcastic, straightforward sense of humor to match.
 On the other, I can seldom hide my true feelings (opening gifts in front of people is an issue) and, at age 27, I already have more than a few fine lines above each eyebrow.
-While it's not uncommon to start showing visible if not subtle signs of aging in your late 20s (I know I'm far from alone in my emerging pre-wrinkles), I've found myself growing increasingly insecure about my forehead.
+While it's not uncommon to start showing visible if not subtle signs of aging in your late 20s, I've found myself growing increasingly insecure about my forehead lines.

-Whether or not other people notice these fine lines isn't my concern; I notice them, and subsequently get annoyed of them every day when I put on my makeup, look in the mirror, and wash my face before bed.
-Of course, I've considered Botox.
-While I'm certainly not opposed, it's not within my budget right now, and the process of finding the right doctor in Manhattan feels daunting and time-consuming.
+Whether or not other people notice these fine lines on my forehead isn't my concern; I notice them, and subsequently get annoyed by them every day when I put on my makeup, look in the mirror, and wash my face before bed.
+I've considered Botox and while I'm certainly not opposed, it's not within my budget right now, and the process of finding the right doctor in Manhattan feels daunting and time-consuming.

 My insufficient funds have led me to pursue the more sensible, budget-friendly first line of defense: anti-aging skincare.
 Historically, the sheer number of products and brands promising to transform my skin has overwhelmed me into inaction.
 Despite doing my due diligence and researching the best anti-aging products and ingredients beforehand, I've always found myself overcome with decision fatigue when it came to actually buying anything, whether online or in stores.

-A facial with Manhattan-based esthetician Matthew Miller finally gave me the cut-and-dry skincare advice I needed.
+That said, a facial with Manhattan-based esthetician Matthew Miller (who, as of 2019, is based in Los Angeles) finally gave me the cut-and-dry skincare advice I needed.
 Miller not only made the decision for me as to what products I should use but also gave me insight into my skin type and problem areas.
-After our appointment, I began using Cosmedix's purity balance exfoliating prep toner and Serum 16, per his recommendation, in addition to a few other products.
+After our appointment, I began using Cosmedix's Purity Balance Exfoliating Prep Toner and Serum 16, per his recommendation, in addition to a few other products.